RickStrahl/AlbumViewerVNext/Readme.md

 ng build --prod
 ```

 which creates the final transpiled bundles you can use to run through the ASP.NET Core application on http://localhost:5000/.

-I've changed the default output folder in `angular-cli.json` from the `.\dist` folder to the ASP.NET `wwwroot` folder so that the application can run entirely served by Kestrel or IIS.
+I've changed the default output folder in `angular-cli.json` from the `.\dist` folder to the ASP.NET Core app's `wwwroot` folder so that the application can run entirely served by Kestrel or IIS.
 It also still works using `ng serve` which uses whatever path is used in `angular-cli.json`.

 #### Run in Docker
 If you just want to run the application from a docker file, you can use the following from a command line if Docker is installed: